citp/privacy-policy-historical/b/ba/bam/bamagazine.com.md

-> *The following text is extracted and transformed from the bamagazine.com privacy policy that was archived on 2008-10-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081006055143id_/http%3A//www.bamagazine.com/Privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bamagazine.com privacy policy that was archived on 2009-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090622075745id_/http%3A//www.bamagazine.com/Privacy) for the most accurate reproduction.*

-# Before & After magazine
+# Before & After | Privacy policy

 |  |  |